 (b) to oversee the preparation of the School’s responses to major external enquiries in the field of institutional planning and development.

-(e) to ensure value for money is delivered (especially in relation to the use of public funds), including consideration of the School’s purchasing activity on an annual basis.
+(f) to ensure value for money is delivered (especially in relation to the use of public funds).